revgizmo/engager/docs/features/feature-index.md

 ## Overview

-This index provides a comprehensive overview of all features in the `zoomstudentengagement` R package, organized by functional categories.
+This index provides a comprehensive overview of all features in the `engager` R package, organized by functional categories.
 Each feature is documented in detail in separate markdown files.

 ## Core Data Processing Features